Uplifting Runaways: Conclusions and Future Directions

 {\bf Note added: } After this paper was submitted to the arXiv, our prediction for the existence of a KS black hole was confirmed by the numerical construction of this black hole in \cite{Buchel:2018bzp}. \\

 {\bf Acknowledgements:} We would like to thank S. Massai for useful early discussions on this topic.
 We have also benefited from interesting discussions with E. Iancu, A. Lukas, J. Maldacena, B. Michel, A. Micu, D. Morrison, A. Puhm, F. Ruehle, C. Vafa and T. Weigand.
+We thank R. Blumenhagen for correspondence regarding a missing factor of $g_s$ in some of the equations in the first version of this paper.
 This work was supported in part by the ANR grant Black-dS-String ANR-16-CE31-0004-01 and the ERC Consolidator Grant 772408-Stringlandscape.

 {\bf Appendix}